Hugothms/get_next_line/README.md

 * `git clone https://github.com/Hugothms/get_next_line.git`

 **Usage:**
-* get next line is a function that reads a file line by line
+* get next line is a function that reads a file descriptor line by line and return a line for each call

 **Parameters:**
 1.`file descriptor for reading`